The examples in this guide help you start using the Webhooks API to register a webhook and subscribe to an event.

 The following provides guidance on using the HPE GreenLake for Webhooks API to register a new webhook, retrieve information on all webhooks, and subscribe to an event.

 Before registering a webhook by API, you need to create a webhook handler.
+While webhook verification is optional, it is enabled by default and is strongly recommended for secure communications.
 See either:

 After creating your webhook handler, you can use the following endpoint to register a webhook: